Links on Android Authority may earn us a commission. Learn more.

 Some of the Android Authority team have Surfshark as their go-to VPN, citing the combination of performance and affordability.
 You do indeed get a lot of bang for your buck, and unlike most providers, Surfshark lets you use unlimited devices on your subscription.
 A host of features includes 15 Netflix libraries, a no-logging policy, and a kill switch.
 Over 63 countries host more than 1,700 servers.

 At $12.95 per month, Surfshark doesn’t sound like an affordable option, but most people take advantage of longer subscriptions.
-Right now, the 24-month is available for a one-off fee of $59.76, working out to a mere $2.49 per month, and you’ll get another three months thrown in for free.
+Right now, the 24-month is available for a one-off fee of $59.76, working out to a mere $2.49 per month, and you’ll get another two months thrown in for free.
 It’s superb value and refundable within the first 30 days if you’re not happy.

 IPVanish doesn’t stand out among the VPN deals, but it’s a solid choice.
 Good speeds, over 1,400 servers in more than 75 locations, and unlimited bandwidth all add to the package.

 It’s US-based, which might appeal to the patriot in you compared to other VPNs based in places like Panama and the British Virgin Islands.
 There’s a reason those providers choose those countries though.
 The US is a Five Eyes jurisdiction, meaning authorities can theoretically demand your personal information and share it with the UK, Canada, New Zealand, and Australia.
 Still, the deals are well worth a look.
 Plus they all include 250GB of SugarSync cloud storage.

 Read more: IPVanish review

 CyberGhost offers a solid all-around package, which explains its customer base of over 10 million users.
 The Romanian-based provider offers a no-logging policy, dedicated servers for streaming services such as Netflix, and over 6,300 VPN servers located in 90 countries.

 CyberGhost is confident you’ll be satisfied.
 Its 45-day money-back guarantee is more generous than most of the providers, but ensure you check the small print — some of these guarantees are invalidated if you go over a data limit.
 CyberGhost even gives you 24 hours for free.